zanton123/PyCUDAShieldTablet/README.md

 Follow the Termux online help to setup storage and preferences: https://termux.com/help.html

-This tutorial starts with installing several Python packages that are specially useful for seuqence analysis.
-If you are not a biologist or do not care you can skip through the initial steps, but do install numpy, cython and pycuda obviously.

 ##Install Python 2.7 in Termux

+This tutorial starts with installing several useful packages in Termux.
+Python packages that are specially useful for sequence analysis might not be of interest to people that are not a biologists or do not care.
+You can savely skip through these, but do install numpy, cython and pycuda obviously these are needed.

 From the terminal prompt enter the following commands:
 ```